3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 ---
 title: Open Source DRTM with TrenchBoot for AMD processors.
 Introduction.
 abstract: This article starts an entire series of articles related to title
           project.
-Today, you will find out why we have started such project and who is supporting us.
+By reading this blog post, you will find out why we have started such project and who is supporting us.
 Also, we bring you closer to main concept and goals.
 cover: /covers/nlnet-logo.png
 author: piotr.kleinschmidt
 layout: post
-published: false
+published: true
-date: 2020-03-26
+date: 2020-03-28
 archives: "2020"

 tags: